PierceRyan/pierceryan.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my Personal Website!"
+title: "Biography"
-excerpt: "Final year Applied Mathematics PhD candidate at University College Cork.
-Research interests include: Dynamical Systems, Data Modelling, Internet Systems"
+excerpt: "Postdoctoral researcher at University College Cork.
+Research interests include: Nonlinear dynamics, Data Modelling, Internet Systems"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a postdoctoral researcher in Applied Mathematics at University College Cork, supervised by Dr. Kieran Mulchrone.
+I am a postdoctoral researcher in Applied Mathematics at University College Cork.
 My research interests include nonlinear dynamics, data modelling, and the modelling of Internet systems.
-I made this website to host my CV, published research, and any unpublished projects I decide to share!
+I currently work on a research project to design inventory management systems for emergency vehicles.